quikcess/canvas-drawer/README.md

     - `y`: Vertical position of the circle.
     - `radius`: Radius of the circle.
     - `backgroundColor`: Background color of the circle.
+    - `backgroundGradient`: Background gradient of the circle.
     - `backgroundImage`: Background image of the circle.
     - `borderColor`: Border color of the circle.
+    - `borderGradient`: Border gradient of the circle.
     - `borderWidth`: Border width of the circle.
     - `reference`: Reference for positioning the circle relative to another element.